 Traditionally, the primary source of demand for gold came from consumer purchases of gold jewelry, which represented roughly 80%-90% of demand, while investment and industrial uses made up the rest.
-Jewelry demand has been falling for the past two years due to weak economic growth, higher taxes in India, and elevated prices, while investment demand has increased significantly.
 Since the financial crisis, gold has become much more of an investor-driven market.
-Investment demand (exchange-traded funds [ETFs], gold bars, coins) made up roughly 30% of the market in 2019, which was up from just 15% in 2005 (See Figure 3 on the next page).
-The popularity of gold ETFs, such as the GLD, pushed prices higher.
-However, investment demand fell substantially in 2015 to only 20% of the market, causing gold prices to fall.
-We believe the role of investment demand opens the door for increased volatility should gold fundamentals turn less positive and should flows into gold continue to subside.
+Investment demand (exchange-traded funds [ETFs], gold bars, coins) reached a high of 49% of the market in 2020, up from just 15% in 2005.
+The popularity of gold ETFs pushed prices higher.
+We believe the role of investment demand opens the door for increased volatility should gold fundamentals turn less positive and should flows into gold subside.